Nolte: We're All Safer When the Constitution Protects a Bill Cosby

 In Pennsylvania, at least, there is a judicial system brave and principled enough to ignore the mob and rule on the side of protecting the Constitutional rights of a public pariah and convicted rapist.

-That, especially in this climate, brings me nothing but comfort.
+That, especially in this climate, brings me only comfort.

 Follow John Nolte on Twitter @NolteNC.
 Follow his Facebook Page here.